 By Allison Brunwasser – Who doesn’t want to have their cake and eat it, too?
 However, in an imperfect world such as ours, trying to satisfy all your needs at once typically leaves you in a holding pattern.
 And this is often true for advisors when planning a move: The one place that many get stuck at is trying to identify that perfect “go date.”

-By Allison Brunwasser – Whether you’re an employee at one of the major firms, an independent advisor with a broker dealer or the principal of your own RIA, acquiring a book of business is likely a topic that has captured some of your mindshare.
-And there’s good reason: It’s a quick way to increase your client base and assets, while also solving for succession.
-That said, it’s a crowded marketplace with many competing would-be buyers.
+By Allison Brunwasser – Whether you’re an employee at one of the major firms, an independent advisor with a broker dealer or the principal of your own RIA, acquiring a book of business is a topic that has likely captured some of your mindshare.
+Yet it’s a crowded marketplace with many competing would-be buyers.
 The good news is that there are several ways for a buyer to differentiate from the pack—and you may have some already in place.

 Recent News & Articles